qckhanh195/chrome_locker/README.md

-# Browser Locker Extension
+# Chrome Locker Extension

-Read the [Configuration](#configuration) section before installing and using.

-**Chrome Locker Extension v2** has many improvements compared to **version v1 (main)**, but there are still some unresolved limitations ⚠️
+**Chrome Locker Extension v2** - Protect your browser privacy with password authentication

 ## 📝 Description

-Browser Locker is a simple Chrome Extension designed to protect your privacy by requiring a password for access.
-The extension acts as an additional security layer for your browser without interfering with normal web browsing activities.
+Chrome Locker is a Chrome Extension designed to protect your privacy by requiring a password when starting the browser.
+The extension acts as an additional security layer without interfering with normal web browsing activities.

 ## ✨ Features

-🔐 **Password Protection**: Requires password authentication for access
+🔐 **Password Protection**: Requires password authentication on browser startup
-🎨 **Beautiful UI**: Modern design with smooth animations and particle effects
+🎨 **Beautiful UI**: Modern design with smooth animations
-📊 **Attempt Tracking**: Display number of failed password attempts
+⏱️ **Smart Cooldown**: 5-second wait after each wrong attempt (unlimited tries)
-🚫 **Shortcut Prevention**: Blocks F12, Ctrl+Shift+I, Ctrl+U in security popup
+🚫 **Shortcut Prevention**: Disables F12, Ctrl+Shift+I, Ctrl+U in lockscreen
-🖱️ **Right-click Protection**: Disables context menu in security popup only
+🖱️ **Right-click Protection**: Disables context menu in lockscreen
 ⚡ **Non-intrusive**: Doesn't interfere with normal website functionality
 🔄 **Auto Focus**: Automatically focuses on password input field
-🎯 **Unlimited Attempts**: No lockout mechanism - try as many times as needed
+✅ **First-time Setup**: Automatically opens settings page on first install

-## ❗ Important Notes
+## ⚠️ Important Warnings

+### Security Limitations
-- This extension is **NOT** a replacement for official security measures
+- This extension is **NOT** a professional security solution
-- Provides basic protection and can be bypassed by experienced users
+- Can be bypassed by experienced users (e.g., removing extension via `chrome://extensions`)
-- Not intended for protecting sensitive or critical data
+- **DO NOT** use to protect sensitive or critical data
-- May not function properly in certain edge cases or browser configurations
+- Only suitable for personal self-control purposes

+### Pinned Tabs Will Be Lost
+> **⚠️ WARNING**: When using this extension, **ALL PINNED TABS WILL BE LOST** when reopening the browser!
+>
+> The extension closes all tabs and only displays the lockscreen on startup.
+If you frequently use pinned tabs, please consider carefully before installing.

+### Cannot Completely Block Extension Removal
+Due to Chrome's security policies, the extension **CANNOT** prevent users from removing it via:
+- Chrome Menu → Extensions → Manage Extensions
+- Right-click extension icon → Manage Extensions
+- Direct access to `chrome://extensions` (blocked but other methods exist)

 ## 🛠️ Installation